Waygo-financial/OpenEvent/README.md

-# he Emergence Dynamics: The Paradigm of Continuous Measurement and Non-deterministic State Flows
+# The Emergence Dynamics: The Paradigm of Continuous Measurement and Non-deterministic State Flows
 # Toward P versus NP and the Boundary of Computation

 [English](#english) | [中文](#中文)